Councillor suggests 'paint guns' as novel solution to stop speed demons

 "The issue with using engineering options such as speed bumps, narrowing roads or using traffic camera was that as soon as one street became a problem for boy-racers, they moved to another one," Broderick said.

-O'Keefe added that the likes of speed cameras would also be considered on the hot spots.
+O'Keefe added that the likes of speed cameras would also be considered for the hot spots.

 "We also considered the use of judder bars, which are being used in certain areas, but then we received noise complaints," he said.

-"People are willing to have them, but just not outside there house."
+"People are willing to have them, but just not outside their house."

 "They get a thrill out of the illegal behaviour."